craigprotzel/Mashups/README.md

 * Download - a text editor
 * Donwload - a JSON formatter for the browser
 * Explore - [Programmable Web](http://programmableweb.com)
-* Find, Post, & Describe - a url to JSON data from an Open API
+* Find, Post, & Describe - a url that returns JSON data from an Open API
 * Create & Post - a single web page (html file) that lists (some of) the data you found

 * Additional Readings